 Before being let loose on a real tanker, I 'flew' eight sorties in the Victor flight simulator, all but one with me in the left hand seat.
 Flight simulators in the early 1970s were nothing like the sophisticated simulators available these days.
 The Victor simulator was little more than a large link trainer: there were no visuals, no movement, absolutely no sense of flying at all.
 It was useful as a procedures and emergencies trainer but that was all and, in any case, there was nothing better.

 Some 27 years later, on 20 December 1998 to be precise, I was a guest of British Airways at Heathrow and 'flew' their fantastic B747-400 flight simulator.
 The setting was Kai Tak Airport at Hong Kong.
 We 'took-off' on the infamous RW31 where the high mountains off the end were getting closer and closer.
 I then flew a low level sight-seeing circuit around Hong Kong island before landing back half an hour later on the reciprocal RW13, which necessitated skimming hundreds of dwellings at little more than rooftop height before making a 60 degree descending turn onto the runway heading when barely three miles from touchdown - I needed help with that!
 The visual sensations, accelerations, climbs, turns, turbulence, were both exhilarating and disconcerting.
-My instructor on that day, who had been in the right hand seat making sure I didn't crash the simulator, said afterwards, "You can always recognise an RAF QFI.
+My instructor on that day, who had been in the right hand seat making sure I didn't crash the simulator (not because it would cause any damage but because it would take the techies ages to reset everything), said afterwards, "You can always recognise an RAF QFI.
 They're the ones who spend a lot of their time looking out of the cockpit, particularly before making a turn.
 You, Tony, looked to the right and left before every turn - even before we started taxying out from the stand."